-- recipe by Aniket Daptardar submitted on 11th Aug 2013
+- Submitted by Aniket Daptardar

 [Chandraseniya Kayastha Prabhu (CKP) style crispy Chicken Biryani / Biriyani]

 A simple recipe of Chicken Biryani from the Chandraseniya Kayastha Prabhu (CKP) community cuisine.